Sparse Graphical Modelling via the Sorted L$_1$-Norm: SLOPE for the Gaussian Graphical Models (Gslope)

 \subsubsection{Controlling the distant False Discovery Rate by Gslope}

 Figure \ref{fig:lambda} illustrates that for small and moderate $k$ the difference between $\lambda^{Glasso}$ and the elements of the Gslope Holm sequence is rather small.
-Therefore, as shown in the Figure \ref{fig:fwer}, the difference in performance of Glasso and Holm Gslope is also rather small.
+Therefore, as shown in the Figure \ref{fig:fwer}, the power of identification of important egdes by Gslope is only slightly larger than the respective power of Glasso.

 Therefore, we will now consider a different sequence of the tuning parameters for Gslope, based on the Benjamini-Hochberg correction for multiple testing \citep{Benjamini1995}:

 In the context of multiple regression the analogous sequence has been shown to control the proportion of false discoveries among all discoveries (False Discovery Rate, FDR) when the columns of the design matrix are orthogonal.
 In \cite{Kos2019,Kos2020} it is proved that the FDR control holds asymptotically, as long as the covariates are independent.
 In case of the graphical model, the precise control of the False Discovery Rate among edges from the same connectivity component is a very challenging task.
 However, based on the asymptotic results for the generalizations of Slope (like the logistic regression) presented in \cite{Kos2019} (see also \cite{Kos2020}) we expect that the Gslope based on the BH sequence (\ref{BH_Seq}) should asymptotically control the ''distant'' FDR (dFDR) defined as follows.